ayansane/dementia_analysis/Readme.md

 perform_ttest(column_1, column_2)
 ```

 7. perform_anova: Performs ANOVA to compare means across multiple groups.
-Takes in 3 or more numeric columns of the same length and returns the F-statistic and a p-value
+Takes in a dataframe or more numeric columns of the same length and returns the F-statistic and a p-value
 ```
-perform_anova(column_1, column_2, column_3)
-perform_anova(column_1, column_2, column_3, column_4)
+perform_anova(dataframe, column, group_var)
 ```

 8. calculate_correlation: Calculates correlation coefficients between two continuous variables.
 Takes in 2 numeric columns of the same length and returns the correlation coefficient